Who Was the First Pharaoh of Egypt?

 Narmer, the Founder of Major Egyptian Cities

-According to Manetho, the First Pharaoh of Egypt, Narmer was also one of Egypt’s founding figures.
-He founded several towns that later developed into major Egyptian cities, like Memphis, the inaugural capital and first seat of government for a unified kingdom.
+According to the historical tradition recorded by Manetho, Narmer was also one of Egypt’s greatest civic founding figures.
+He established several settlements that grew into key population centers, most notably Memphis.
+This city served as the inaugural capital and the first official seat of government for the newly unified kingdom.

 The Serpopards and Symbolism on Narmer’s Palette